Medical Malpractice Attorneys – Aronberg & Aronberg

 Medical malpractice is negligence committed by medical professionals.
 For negligence to constitute a viable cause of action there must be a duty owed to someone, a breach of that duty, and resulting harm or damage that is proximately caused by that breach of the duty.
 The simplest way to apply the concept of proximate cause to medical malpractice is to ask whether, “but for” the alleged negligence, the harm or injury would have occurred.
+If you have a medical malpractice case, you may need a Medical Malpractice Attorney.

 When determining whether the conduct of a member of the general public is negligent, the conduct is judged against a standard of how a “reasonably prudent person” might act in the same or similar circumstance.
 Conversely, when determining whether a medical professional has been negligent, his or her practice or conduct is judged at a level of competency and professionalism consistent with the specialized training, experience, and care of a “reasonably prudent” physician in the same or similar circumstances.
 This constitutes the “standard of care” or professional “duty” that a physician owes to his or her patient.
 If the physician breaches the standard of care and his patient suffers accordingly, there is actionable medical malpractice.